UsabilityEngineering/ShowSpotter/phase3/README.md

 This question will lets us know if the side bar is making their experience better or hindering it.

+*Now, I’d like to look back at certain parts of the search tool and get your thoughts on them:*

+This part of the wrap up is used to see how useful the search options are.

 [Link to data collection](https://docs.google.com/spreadsheets/d/1NPHlq8AJrkLPIaopTqCFFZ1rRABsQXSCm-ZBkLn3VnE/edit?usp=sharing)